jennis0/foundryvtt-utils/README.md

   - Smart handling of currency

 The python script takes a file that can contain any number of tables as csv (or any other value separated format).
 I've typically just pasted an entire D&DBeyond page and deleted all the text between tables.

-Each table should have the format
+N.B.
 So far only tested on python3.8 on Ubuntu

 Usage:
 ```